Boeing indefinitely extends production shutdown at Washington state plants due to coronavirus

 Everett has seen by far the majority of cases — and Boeing’s first COVID-19 death, 57-year-old quality control inspector Elton Washington.

+Both those facilities, which are in communities hit less hard by COVID-19 than the Puget Sound region, remain open.

+However Boeing’s Ridley Park helicopter manufacturing plant in the Philadelphia area was shut down Thursday for two weeks.
+On Sunday, the death toll from COVID-19 in Philadelphia had climbed to 43.

-In an internal update Sunday, just four new cases were added.
-It’s unclear if this represents a genuine slowdown in the infection rate or just a lack of reporting over the weekend.
+In an internal update Sunday to Boeing’s COVID-19 statistics, just four new cases were added company-wide.
+It’s unclear if this represents a genuine slowdown in the infection rate or a lack of reporting over the weekend.

 The message’s reference to “additional recommendations from government health authorities” appears to be an allusion to Friday’s new guidance from the Centers for Disease Control and Prevention that encourages people to cover their faces while out and about near others.

-Earlier on Friday, a management conference call briefed Boeing front-line managers, telling them that a return to work Wednesday was still the plan.
+Earlier Friday, a management conference call briefed Boeing front-line managers, telling them a return to work Wednesday was still the plan.
 In that call, managers were told that due to a scarcity of personal protective equipment (PPE) such as masks and gloves, Boeing would not provide PPE to everyone in the factory, only to those in certain confined work areas.

 That stance had already provoked anger among some workers and opposition from the union.
 Jon Holden, president of District 751 of the International Association of Machinists (IAM), in an interview Saturday expressed “great concern that Boeing is asking people to work in conditions that will simply continue to pass the virus along.”

-The new CDC guidance may have made Boeing’s position on PPE untenable.
+The new CDC guidance might have made Boeing’s position on PPE untenable.

-Sunday’s message to employees states that “as the suspension of operations continues, Boeing will continue to monitor government guidance and actions on COVID-19, and its associated impact on all company operations.”
+Sunday’s message to employees states “as the suspension of operations continues, Boeing will continue to monitor government guidance and actions on COVID-19, and its associated impact on all company operations.”